jkeifer/410Labs/Lab4/README.md

 - Do not include cells where the distance to a water feature is 0.
   Not all of the cell will be available for building and/or accessible.
+  (This requirement may be implicitly met depending on your analysis method).

-- Always use the elevation raster as the template for output cell resolution to ensure your raster layers will line up correctly.
+- Always use the elevation raster as the template for output cell resolution to ensure your raster layers will have the same registration and resolution.

-- When you convert your raster to polygons, do not simplify them.
+- When you convert your raster to polygons, do not simplify the polygons.

 The final output of the script should be a feature class containing polygons of all suitable areas.
-All intermediate layers should be considered temporary and should not persist after the completion of the script.
+All intermediate layers should be considered temporary and should not persist after the completion of the script (for testing you may desire a boolean option you can set that, if true, will turn on debug mode, and the intermediate rasters will be saved to your output workspace).

 You will also need to make a map of the resultant suitable area, including the relevant layers that contributed to the analysis: elevation (DEM; can be hillshade if desired), water sources, and soil (try transparency on top of the elevation layer).
 Follow good cartographic principles.
 Produce the map in PDF format for your submission.
+The data sources are as follows:

+- Elevation: University of Washington/USGS

+- Water: National Hydrography Dataset from USGS

+- Soils: these data are manufactured

 **Tips and Hints**